How to Make a Carajillo That’ll Wake Your Spirit (and Maybe Your Neighbors)

 Meet Tori: The Brains Behind Your New Favorite Drink

-Tori from Dia Coffees is about to walk you through a Carajillo recipe that slaps.
-She’s using Dia’s Mucho Macho blend—a bold coffee that doesn’t just wake you up, it lifts you up.
+Tori from DIA Coffees is about to walk you through a Carajillo recipe that slaps.
+She’s using DIA’s Mucho Macho blend—a bold coffee that doesn’t just wake you up, it lifts you up.

 This version is creamy, frothy, and just sweet enough to make you forget there’s alcohol in it (careful now).
 It’s perfect for impressing your friends, winding down after a long day, or just giving yourself a little ¡vámonos! boost when needed.

-How to Make the Perfect Carajillo (Dia Style)
+How to Make the Perfect Carajillo (DIA Style)

 What you’ll need: